Ľubomír Moravčík: Celtic

+JEF United Ichihara

-Moravčík played what turned out to be his last game for Celtic on 21 April 2002, a 1–1 draw with Rangers in which he assisted Alan Thompson's equaliser and was substituted for Steve Guppy in the 72nd minute.
-On 4 May, the day before the 2002 Scottish Cup Final against Rangers, he announced that he would leave the club after the final and join JEF United Ichihara in the J-League, a move that would link him up with Jozef Venglos, who first brought him to Parkhead in 1998.
-He told the Daily Record: "I don't want to play in the last league game at Aberdeen [the following week] so I will be leaving Celtic and Scotland after the Cup final.
+On 4 May 2002, the day before the 2002 Scottish Cup final against Rangers, Moravčík announced his departure from Celtic to join JEF United Ichihara in the J-League, a move that would link him up with Jozef Vengloš, who first brought him to Parkhead in 1998.
+Moravčík told the Daily Record: "I don't want to play in the last league game at Aberdeen [the following week] so I will be leaving Celtic and Scotland after the Cup final.
 Because I am going to Japan I will have to start pre-season training at the beginning of June and, before that, I need a holiday."
-Moravčík spent the entire final on the bench as Celtic lost the match 3–2.
+He spent the entire final on the bench as Celtic lost the match 3–2.

+Moravčík only made three appearances for JEF United Ichihara due to an ankle injury.
+After failing to recover, Moravčík announced his retirement from football on 6 September 2002.

 International career

-Moravčík is one of his country's most capped players, with a total of 80 appearances for Czechoslovakia and Slovakia between 1987 and 2000.
-He played for Czechoslovakia at the 1990 FIFA World Cup finals in Italy, where he was sent off against Germany in the quarter-final in Milan.
+Moravčík made a total of 80 appearances for Czechoslovakia and Slovakia between 1987 and 2000.

+He debuted for the former national team on 11 November 1987 in a 2–0 friendly victory against Wales and scored his first goal in a 3–0 victory against Switzerland during the 1990 FIFA World Cup qualification.
+Moravčík played at the 1990 FIFA World Cup in Italy, where he was sent off against Germany in the quarter-final in Milan.
 Germany won the game 1–0.
+His debut for the newly-established Slovak senior squad occurred on 30 March 1994 in a 2–1 friendly victory against Malta.

 Post-playing career

-Moravčík started a career in coaching as a manager of Slovak national U-17 team.
-He was later coaching FC ViOn Zlaté Moravce, the team from highest Slovak league – Corgoň Liga.
-He is now the vice-president of the Slovak Football Association and assistant of ŠKF Sereď.
+Moravčík began his managerial career with Slovak national U-17 team before being appointed coach of FC ViOn Zlaté Moravce, the team from highest Slovak league, Corgoň Liga.
+He is also vice-president of the Slovak Football Association and assistant of ŠKF Sereď.

 Moravčík also has an engineering degree from the Slovak University of Agriculture, which he gained whilst playing for Nitra.
-"I think getting a college degree in addition to professional sports is more complicated nowadays than when I studied," he said.
+"I think getting a college degree apart from professional sports is more complicated nowadays than when I studied", he said.
 "The communist regime was proud that the athletes growing up in its establishment had a university degree and were very accommodating.
 Athletes had individual study plans, various concessions, teachers sometimes turned a blind eye, and were proud to educate a representative of Czechoslovakia.
 Honestly, I was not an exceptional student, but I tried to come to school honestly and learn.
 Professors also appreciated my efforts and did not hinder me.
 Today, graduating from university is extremely challenging for a top athlete with multi-phase daily training, rehabilitation, training and matches.
 The athlete must define his priorities.
 I was lucky that, in addition to sports, they also provided us with education.
 Today is a different time, but I consider the completion of the graduation to be a necessary minimum, this can certainly be managed in addition to sports."